 ________________________________________

-Your first step when you witness a person suddenly collapse will be to check the scene for safety.
+Your first step when you witness a teen or adult suddenly collapse will be to check the scene for safety to be sure it is safe for you to approach them.
 For example, if a person walks out of a chemical storage area coughing and suddenly collapses, you could be affected by the same chemical leak if you get too close too quickly.
 Do not risk becoming a victim yourself.
 Stop briefly and be sure it is safe for you to approach the victim.

-If you have disposable gloves you should put them on, but should not take time to go looking for them.
+If you have disposable (not latex, nitrile preferred) gloves you should put them on, but should not take time to go looking for them.

-and check the victim to determine if the victim is conscious or not.
-You tap them on the shoulder and shout “Are you okay?” and quickly look for normal breathing, which can be as simple as noticing if their chest is rising and falling from breaths they inhale/exhale.
+If it is safe to approach the victim, check the victim to determine if the victim is conscious or not.
+Tap them on the shoulder, shout at them (use their name if you know it) and tap again to see if they are okay.
+Look for signs of rhythmic, normal breathing, which can be as simple as noticing if their chest is rising and falling from breaths they inhale/exhale.

 (Normal breathing is regular, quiet and effortless.
 Agonal gasps are common in the early stages of cardiac arrest.
 Bystanders often report to 911 dispatchers that victims of cardiac arrest are ‘breathing’ when they have agonal gasps, as a result CPR is not given to victims who might benefit from it.
 (Sometimes people mistakenly think a victim of cardiac arrest had a seizure instead because they seem to be breathing.)
 An irregular, gasping or shallow breath is not normal breathing and should be cared for as if the person is not breathing at all.)

-(If the person is face down, determine if the victim is conscious or not and if they are unconscious (not conscious), carefully but quickly roll them over, (unless you have reason to suspect a spinal injury, then do what you are taught in a class), protecting their head, and then quickly look for normal breathing.)
+(If the person is face down, determine if the victim is conscious or not and if they are unconscious (not conscious), carefully but quickly roll them over, (unless you have reason to suspect a spinal injury, then do what you are taught in a first aid or lifeguard class), protecting their head, and then quickly look for normal breathing.)

 If they do not respond when you tap and yell, call 911, (or have a bystander call),